-The blog has, for about three years now, centred on my mysterious illness.
+The blog has, for a few years now, centred on my mysterious illness.
 All we know is this: I got glandular fever (mono to you Americans) in January 08.
 I was then bedridden from about February to about December.
 My official diagnosis is Post Viral Fatigue Syndrome (AKA Chronic Fatigue Syndrome AKA M.E (Myalgic Encephelomyelitis)).
-These ridiculous and complicated names amount to this: we don’t know why you’re sick, and we can’t treat you.
+These ridiculous and complicated names amount to this: there is something wrong with your immune system, we don’t know why you’re sick, and we can’t treat you.

 I have, on the whole, steadily recovered from my illness.
 I am not 100% but I am close, though it is a bumpy ride.